 The Organization for Associate Degree Nursing (OADN) continues to monitor federal actions that could significantly affect access to advanced nursing education.
 OADN is an Organizational Affiliate of the American Nurses Association (ANA) and supports efforts to ensure that nursing is appropriately recognized as a professional degree and that students pursuing advanced nursing education maintain access to adequate federal financial aid.

-Lawsuit Challenges Exclusion of Nursing from Professional Degree Designation
+ANA-Led Lawsuit Challenges Exclusion of Nursing from Professional Degree Designation

 On May 29, 2026, the American Nurses Association (ANA) and nine national nursing organizations filed a lawsuit challenging the Department of Education’s final rule implementing new federal graduate student loan borrowing limits.

-The lawsuit focuses on the Department’s decision to exclude post-baccalaureate nursing degree programs, including MSN, DNP, DNAP, and PhD programs, from the federal definition of “professional degree” programs.
+The lawsuit focuses specifically on the Department’s decision to exclude post-baccalaureate nursing degree programs, including MSN, DNP, DNAP, and PhD programs, from the federal definition of “professional degree” programs.
 Under the rule, nursing students would be subject to significantly lower annual and lifetime borrowing limits than students enrolled in designated professional degree programs.

 The plaintiffs argue that the Department exceeded its authority, applied congressional criteria inconsistently, and failed to adequately consider the impact on the nation’s nursing workforce and healthcare access.

 On June 2, ANA and its coalition partners filed a motion for a preliminary injunction seeking to prevent the Department of Education from enforcing the rule while the litigation proceeds.
+The Department of Justice filed its opposition on June 16, and the ANA coalition filed its reply on June 23.
+A hearing on the motion remains scheduled for July 1 in the U.S. District Court for the District of Massachusetts.

 In addition to the ANA-led lawsuit, a separate legal challenge was filed on May 21, 2026, by an interprofessional coalition of organizations represented by Democracy Forward, including the American Association of Nurse Practitioners (AANP), American Association of Colleges of Nursing (AACN), National Association of Pediatric Nurse Practitioners (NAPNAP), National Education Association (NEA), Association of Schools and Programs of Public Health (ASPPH), and other plaintiffs.